 The Sony A7iii is also a third-generation camera, so has had plenty of time to have its kinks worked out.
-(Nikon and Canon are still in their first generation of mirrorless cameras – there’s still plenty to improve.)
+(Nikon and Canon are only in their second generation of mirrorless cameras – there’s still plenty to improve.)

 The only real downside to the Sony A7iii camera is its price – just under $2,000 body-only.
 While that’s a phenomenal price for a full-frame camera, it’s a bit much if you’re only shooting for Instagram.
 The lenses are also pretty pricey.